Starring: Antonio Banderas, Penélope Cruz

 Pain and Glory premiered at the 2019 Festival de Cannes.
 Antonio Banderas won the award for Best Actor.

-With a wistful look back on a life lived with immense feeling, Pain and Glory ignites Spanish veteran Pedro Almodóvar's race for the Palme D'Or with slow-burn soulfulness.
+With a wistful look back on a life lived with immense feeling, Pain and Glory ignites Spanish veteran Pedro Almodóvar's return to the big screen with slow-burn soulfulness.

 The film gives Antonio Banderas the tender role of a lifetime, as a fraying film director revisiting the fragments of emotion that have flavoured his life.
 If it sounds like familiar territory, Almodóvar admits this film left him 'emotionally naked' – there’s charming metatextuality from a sensitive auteur with stories still to tell.